Jairo-kibet/jairo-kibet/README.md

 ## 👋 Hi there, I'm Jairo Kibet

-### 💻 Full Stack Developer| 🎨 Designer & Innovator
+### 💻 Full Stack Developer|  🎨Graphic Designer Innovator

-☕ Fueled by coffee, driven by code, and occasionally rescued by Stack Overflow.
+☕ Fueled by coffee, driven by code, and saved by Stack Overflow.
-💻 I’m a Full Stack Developer who turns complex ideas into clean, efficient, and user-friendly digital experiences.
+💻 I’m a Full Stack Developer turning ideas into clean, efficient, and user-friendly digital solutions.
-🧠 I blend logic with creativity — crafting solutions that look good, work smoothly, and scale seamlessly.
+🧠 I mix logic with creativity to build smooth, scalable, and modern applications.
-🚀 Passionate about innovation, collaboration, and building software that actually makes life easier (and looks great doing it).
+🚀 Passionate about innovation, teamwork, and crafting software that makes life easier.

 ---
 ### 🚀 About Me